Standards for Libraries in Higher Education

 Use and Value of Institutional Peer Comparisons

 Many academic institutions use benchmarks to identify their strengths and weaknesses in comparison to similar institutions.
-For example, benchmarking can be used to demonstrate whether an institution or its library is funded or staffed at levels comparable to similar institutions in a geographic area, with a similar enrollment, or with other related characteristics.
+For example, benchmarking can show if an institution or its library has comparable funding or staffing levels to similar institutions in a geographic area, with a similar enrollment, or with other related characteristics.
 An institution or library can use benchmarking to inform the strategies it develops to enhance its institutional quality and effectiveness.

-Libraries are encouraged to use existing institutional peer groups, where available, for comparisons.
+Libraries should use existing institutional peer groups for comparisons whenever possible.
 This information may be available from the institution’s registrar’s office or office of institutional research.
 An institution may have two peer groups:

-• An aspirational peer group provides institutions that model what the institution aspires to be in the future.
+- An aspirational peer group provides institutions that model future goals.

 If peer groups are not already established, a library is encouraged to consult with institutional leadership to develop one or more.
 Once a peer group has been determined, a library can identify specific data points on which to compare itself against its peers.

-• The Association of College and Research Libraries (ACRL) conducts an annual survey of all types of academic libraries across the US.
-ACRL offers ACRLMetrics, a subscription online service providing access to ACRL and National Center for Education Statistics (NCES) survey data from 2000 to present.[4]
+- The Association of College and Research Libraries (ACRL) conducts an annual survey of all types of academic libraries across the US.
+ACRL offers ACRL Benchmark, a subscription online service providing access to ACRL survey data.[1]

 The benchmarks that follow provide just a sample of the many ways libraries can leverage benchmarking to better understand their position in relation to their peers.
-It is important to remain aware of evolving definitions, terminology, and approaches related to library practices, all of which have the potential to impact benchmarking activities.
-Correct benchmarking is dependent on comparing “apples to apples,” so the data points being compared must be the same.
-While some terms may seem similar, upon closer view they may be comparing different constructs and would contain responses to very different questions.
+Library personnel should stay updated on evolving definitions, terminology, and practices that can impact benchmarking activities.
+Accurate benchmarking is dependent on comparing “apples to apples,” so the data points being compared must be the same.
+Although some terms may appear similar, they might actually refer to different constructs and involve different questions.
 For example, one survey may ask for head count and another for FTE.
 Another survey may consider holdings in terms of volumes and another in terms of titles.
 As surveys and definitions evolve, it is important to look carefully at the data points to ensure they are the same before benchmarking.

 Principle 1: Institutional Effectiveness